The currently acting third year adviser is Alex Coddington but the role will be taken over by Einar Steingrimsson.

 - Careers service slides.

 Regulations for BSc Hons Business Information Systems, BSc Hons Computer Science and BSc Hons Software Engineering can be found in section 11.13 of the University Regulations (see General and Course Regulations for Degrees of Bachelors and Integrated Master 2017-18).
 Regulations for MEng Computer Science can be found in section 12.13.

 BSc Hons Business Information Systems students have a fixed curriculum – see section 11.13.5 of the University Regulations for a list of these classes.

 BSc Hons Computer Science, BSc Hons Software Engineering and MEng Computer Science students have two compulsory classes, CS308 Building Software Systems and CS313 Computer Systems and Concurrency.
-In addition, you must pick 80 credits (or four classes) of optional classes from the following list.
+In addition, BSc Hons Computer Science and BSc Hons Software Engineering students must pick 80 credits (or four classes) of optional classes from the following list.

 - CS310 Foundations of Artificial Intelligence

 - CS311 Programming Language Definition and Implementation

 - CS312 Web Applications Development

 - CS317 Mobile App Development